 All course assignments must be kept by the instructor until the end of the term.

 All exams must be kept for a period of one year.
-The exams are to be submitted to Tracie Barkley in the Main Office (4302HP) one month after the end of the term.
+The exams are to be submitted to Tracie Grisim in the Main Office (4302HP) one month after the end of the term.
 The exams are be filed in alphabetical order and labeled with the course number, section, term and year, and instructor name.